williaz/TechRefresher/Core_Spring.md

   - A modularization of a concern that cuts across multiple classes
   - (advice + pointcut)
     - Advice: interceptor
+      - Around
+        - The **first parameter** of the advice method must be of type ProceedingJoinPoint.
+	- Note that proceed may be invoked **once, many times, or not at all** within the body of the around advice, all of these are quite legal.
     - [Pointcut](https://docs.spring.io/spring-framework/docs/current/spring-framework-reference/core.html#aop-pointcuts-examples): predicate, the method serving as the pointcut signature must have a **void** return type

 - Joint point
- - A point during the execution of a program
+ - A stage during the execution of a program
  - Spring AOP: always emthod execution
 - waving: linking aspects to adviced obj
   - Spring AOP: at runtime